This post may contain eBay affiliate links. Please read our disclosure policy.

 5. 1988 Mark Grace Topps Traded Tiffany RC #42T

 Mark Grace is a three-time All-Star and World Series Champion featured in another RC in the Topps Traded set.
 It shows the first baseman with a bright red borderline in an action shot.

 He hasn’t made it into the Hall of Fame, but he still has a cult following as a critical member of the 2001 World Series champion Diamondbacks that beat the New York Yankees.

 4. 1988 David Wells Topps Traded Tiffany RC #128T

 David Wells pitched the 15th perfect game in baseball history in 1998 and won two World Series rings in a storied career.
 His RC is included in the packed 1988 Topps Traded set, and the Tiffany version is rare enough to attract significant interest if you’re looking at gem mint copies.

 3. 1988 Nolan Ryan Topps #250

-Nolan Ryan is another huge name from the set.
-During his stellar 27-year MLB career he struck out 5,714 batters which still ranks 1st for most career strikeouts all time.
+Nolan Ryan is another massive name from the set.
+During his stellar 27-year MLB career, he struck out 5,714 batters, which still ranks 1st for most career strikeouts.